 If the IP 90001 inspection is completed successfully in the second quarter, the licensee will remain in the Column 3 Column until all aspects of the IP 90002 inspection scope are successfully completed.
 However, the closed inspection finding (which started in quarter one) will not be used when determining if the licensee should transition to Column 4.

 Likewise, any inspection finding that is satisfactorily inspected and resolved through the conduct of an IP 90002 inspection, and is considered isolated from the other findings inspected, can be removed from consideration in the CAM once the finding has been input into the CAM for two quarters.
 The basis for the NRC’s actions should be stated in the inspection report cover letter.
-The cover letter should also include the licensee actions necessary to close the remaining (heldopen) issues.
+The cover letter should also include the licensee actions necessary to close the remaining (held-open) issues.

 If a white inspection finding subsequently occurs in an unrelated cornerstone or strategic performance area, the associated supplemental inspection should be conducted at the appropriate level.